NilufaYeasmin/Big-Data/README.md

 # Hello and Welcome to my Portfolio Folder!

-This repository contains documents MapReduce projects that I completed as part of my Master of Data Science and Analytics program at Ryerson University.
+This repository contains the documents of MapReduce projects that I completed as part of my Master of Data Science and Analytics program at Ryerson University.

 ### Mapreduce program count top 10 words in a large text corpus.
      ** shakespeare_100.txt - The input data file to count the occurences of each word